AdobeDocs/commerce-pwa-studio/src/pages/metapackages/index.md

 PWA Studio uses metapackages to extend Magento Open Source backends with new features and sample data.
 For example, new GraphQL mutations and interfaces enable enhanced frontend capabilities.

-As of version 12.1.0, the GraphQL metapackage is required for PWA Studio.
+As of version 12.1.0, the Open Source metapackage is required for PWA Studio.

 Available metapackages: